kas-TAH-ne-a sa-TI-va, sa-TEE-va

 Oregon Heritage Tree: #6 Nyberg Chestnut (Castanea sativa)

-This Heritage Tree in the named the Nyberg Chestnut and is now about 65 feet tall and 70 feet wide.
-It is located at the Interstate 5 and Nyberg Road interchange (I 5 exit 289, southbound) in Tualatin, Oregon in Washington County.
+This Heritage Tree, named the Nyberg Chestnut, reached 65 feet tall and 70 feet wide.
+It was located at the Interstate 5 and Nyberg Road interchange in Tualatin, Oregon in Washington County.
+The tree died in 2020 and was cut down by the Oregon Department of Transportatiion.